anirudhgj/Carl-Zeiss-Hackathon-Gaze-interaction-for-Medical-Applications/README.md

 Description

-This was dine in Carl Zeiss Hackathon.
+This was done in Carl Zeiss Hackathon.
 A novel approach to detect certain medical conditions like ADHT ,AUTISM, GLUCOMA.

 We used concepts of deep learning, Computer Vision, Machine Learning, Object detection and Tracking to come up with a potential application which be extensively used in medical diagnosis of human eye.